 - It feels horribly wrong when loading fonts, for example, to call that "loadAsync" (the fonts are normally imported in the native project in a bare React Native environment instead of being loaded at runtime).

-- I could mention many many more problems that I encountered (or I’m still encountering) in certain version of the sdk and be clear that some of them (like the one that is still in almost 2020 affecting the keyboard behaviour in all of the screens of your app) aren’t related to certain native modules provided by expo, but they’re there just because you use expo.
+- I could mention many many more problems that I encountered (or I'm still encountering) in a certain version of the SDK and be clear that some of them (like the one that is still in almost 2020 affecting the keyboard behavior in all of the screens of your app) aren't related to certain native modules provided by Expo, but they're there just because you use expo.

-- Requesting permissions you’ll never use, IDFA and other bad stuff almost no one talk about.
+- Requesting permissions you'll never use, IDFA, and other bad stuff almost no one talks about.

 Ejecting?
 No thanks.
 Better building from the ground up

-This post was born from the needs to completely detach, but in the real meaning of the word, an app from expo for a client’s project.
+This post was born from the need to completely detach, but in the real meaning of the word, an app from Expo for a client's project.
+Using the

-The things I love of Expo and tried to bring to the native side
+The things I love about Expo and tried to bring to the native side

 There is a but to all this matter.
-It’s true that I wouldn’t rely on it for a working project no more (mainly for the constant fear of failing the release date because of some unexpected problem I can’t quickly fix), but there are a couple of things I missed so much that I wanted to port somehow to the React Native side:
+Indeed, I wouldn't rely on it for a working project anymore (mainly for the constant fear of failing the release date because of some unexpected problem I can't quickly fix), but there are a couple of things I missed so much that I wanted to port somehow to the React Native side:

-- OTA channels configuration in the way I was used to create them in Expo at build time
+- OTA channels configuration in the way I was used to creating them in Expo at build time

 - A simple way of building the app... couldn't they think of a simple damn command? lol